 The TCR route, which is the main competitor of the Central Asian route, could well embark upon efforts to speed up its transport times and improve its level of service.
-For instance, China Railways has a plan to increase the double-track and electrified sections of the railway between Lianyungang and Alashankou.
-It is also looking into the possibility of running a container block train between Tianjin and Alashankou, with some cargo already being transported directly from Tianjin to Alashankou, without transshipment at Lianyungang Port.
+For instance, China Railways has a plan to increase the double-track and electrified sections of the railway between Lianyungang and Alashankou6.
+Additionally, container block trains between Tianjin/Qingdao and Alashankou, have been operated as a short cut.